godber/EmbeddingBuddy/README.md

 # EmbeddingBuddy

-A web application for interactive exploration and visualization of embedding vectors through dimensionality reduction techniques.
+A modular Python Dash web application for interactive exploration and visualization of embedding vectors through dimensionality reduction techniques.
 Compare documents and prompts in the same embedding space to understand semantic relationships.